UnknowUser50/Octopus/README.md

 * SSH for **S**ecure **SH**ell is a secure communication protocol.
 With Octopus, you just need to enter the session name and the IP address to which you want to establish an SSH connection :
 > ssh root@127.0.0.1

+# DISCLAMER !
+Octopus is a tool reserved for **professional** or **educational** use !
+Under no circumstances should it be used for the purpose of harming others or a system that does not belong to you.
+As a reminder, **any intrusion or attempted intrusion is punishable by law !**
+I am no way responsible for your actions, thank you for your understanding.